awsdocs/amazon-eks-user-guide/doc_source/create-public-private-vpc.md

 [Managed node groups](create-managed-node-group.md) – If the node group is deployed to a public subnet on or after 04/22/2020, the public subnet must have automatic assignment of public IP addresses enabled\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 [Linux](launch-workers.md), [Windows](launch-windows-workers.md), or [Arm](arm-support.md#launch-arm-worker-nodes) self\-managed node groups – If the node group is deployed to a public subnet on or after 03/26/2020, the public subnet must have automatic assignment of public IP addresses enabled or the worker nodes must be launched with a public IP address\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip) or [Assigning a public IPv4 address during instance launch](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-public-ip)\.

++ **Only private subnets** - This VPC has three private subnets that are deployed into different Availability Zones in the region\.
+All worker nodes can optionally send and receive internet traffic through a NAT instance or NAT gateway\.
+A [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) is deployed that denies all inbound traffic and allows all outbound traffic\.
+The subnets are tagged so that Kubernetes can deploy internal load balancers to them\.
+For more information about subnet tagging, see [Subnet tagging requirement](network_reqs.md#vpc-subnet-tagging)\.
+For more information about this type of VPC, see [VPC with a private subnet only and AWS Site-to-Site VPN access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario4.html)\.

+**Important**
+There are additional requirements if the VPC does not have outbound internet access, such as via a NAT Instance, NAT Gateway, VPN, or Direct Connect\.
+You must bypass the EKS cluster introspection by providing the cluster certificate authority and cluster API endpoint to the worker nodes\.
+You also may need to configure VPC endpoints listed in [VPC endpoints for private clusters](private-clusters#vpc-endpoints-for-private-clusters)\.

 Choose the tab below that represents your desired VPC configuration\.

 ## Creating a VPC for your Amazon EKS cluster<a name="create-vpc"></a>